 - decaffeinated drinks, such as decaffeinated tea or coffee

 - low sugar rehydration drinks

 Low fiber bread and cereal options will stimulate the bowels the least.
 Examples include:

 - bread made with white, refined, or all-purpose flour

 - refined cereals (cooked or dry), such as grits or puffed rice

 - white rice

-As a general rule, if a food has more than 2 grams of fiber per serving, it is not a good option on a flare-up diet.
+As a general rule, if a food has more than 2 grams of fiber per serving, it is not a good option for a flare-up diet.

-Some people with the condition find dairy products worsen their symptoms.
-If this is not the case, a person can eat 2 servings or less of the following options:
+Some people with the condition find that dairy products worsen their symptoms.
+If this is not the case, a person can eat 2 servings or fewer of the following: